rurounigit/hootspot/README.md

 ## ✨ Key Features

-*   **Advanced Rhetorical Analysis**: Leverages a comprehensive, built-in **"Analyst's Lexicon"** to detect over 20 distinct patterns of manipulation, from simple guilt-tripping to complex socio-political rhetoric.
+*   **AI-Powered Rhetorical Analysis**: Uses a detailed system prompt to instruct the Gemini API to identify and categorize manipulative patterns.
-*   **📊 Visual Manipulation Profile**: Instantly understand the nature of the text with a dynamic radar chart that visualizes the frequency and categories of detected manipulative tactics.
+*   **📊 Visual Manipulation Profile**: Instantly understand the nature of the text with a dynamic bubble chart that visualizes the strength, frequency, and categories of detected tactics.
 *   **📝 Detailed, Actionable Reports**: Provides a multi-faceted report including an AI-generated summary, color-coded highlights in the source text, and detailed explanations for each detected pattern.
 *   **📥 Export and Share Reports**: Easily share your findings.
 Download a complete, professionally formatted PDF report, including highlights and visual charts.
 You can also export the raw analysis as a JSON file or share a brief summary directly to X (Twitter).
 *   **Seamless Context Menu Integration**: Right-click any selected text on a webpage to instantly send it to the HootSpot side panel.
 Choose to simply copy the text or to trigger an immediate analysis, streamlining your workflow.